stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 are multiple, semi-independent, “signers” that each sign the same zone, but with individual sets of keys.
 One requirement for multi-signer setups to work is the ability to insert additional DNSKEY records in each signer’s version of the zone.
-This is not the only multi-signer requirement, but it is the one that matters here.
+(This is not the only multi-signer requirement, but it is the one that matters here.)
 The problem here is that modern signers will commonly roll DNSSEC Zone Signing Keys automatically and without informing anyone, assuming a single-signer setup where ZSK rollovers are a local matter (as opposed to KSK rollovers that involve the parent).

-However, when the ZSKs of one signer are rolled the other signers will be unaware of this event.
-Having the individual signers sign DNSKEY RRsets where the ZSKs are not the same create a possibly broken signature chain and is therefore a dangerous situation.
-Eventually the signers will catch up, as multi-signer operators import each other's DNSKEY public key(s) to be able to compute the combined RRsets that should be published, but the period between the ZSK rollover in one signer and the other signers becoming aware constitutes a period of potential brokenness.
+As a result, when the ZSKs of one signer are rolled, the other signers will be unaware of this event.
+However, to enable validation of signatures using a new ZSK, it needs to be announced by all nameservers that are authoritative for the child.
+To achieve this, it is therefore necessary to bring the signers' DNSKEY RRsets back in sync.
+Such re-synchronization can either happen based on a schedule, or on demand, given a suitable trigger.

 # Efficiency Issues with DNS Scanning vs. Notification